 Your Pillowcase Matters

 I also want to mention that your pillowcase can make a world of a difference too.
-Most of these pillows came with inserts and pillowcases that were super soft and comfy but I especially loved them inside our linen pillowcases.
+Most of these pillows came with inserts and pillowcases that were super soft and comfy, but you may also want to consider linen pillowcases.
 Just something to keep in mind.

 What’s great about these pillows is most include a zipper so you can customize the amount of filling inside, whether you want something flatter, more supportive, extra firm, or super soft.
-I found myself removing nearly half of the fill that came with the pillows, meaning we had quite a bit extra (you can also purchase extra filling).
+I found myself removing nearly half of the fill that came with the pillows, meaning we had quite a bit extra.
 This was awesome because we now have extra filling to use for some of our throw pillows, most of which had come with down feather or polyester inserts.
-I don’t think you need to go crazy and get rid of all your pillows or pillow inserts at once (unless you want or can afford to) but replacing them over time is definitely worth it.
+I don’t think you need to go crazy and get rid of all your pillows or pillow inserts at once unless you want or can afford to, but replacing them over time is definitely worth it.

 You can also purchase a variety of fillings from the different companies mentioned above, so be sure to visit their websites.